reinaldoperes/signalr-living-square/README.md

 - SignalR from Microsoft C#
 - JQuery

-> You have to install the packages from SignalR in folder packages
+> You have to install the packages from SignalR in packages.config

 > Open 1+ browsers with the localhost after start the project